jparrill/hypershift/docs/content/reference/api.md

 <td>
 <p>AdvertiseAddress is the address that nodes will use to talk to the API
 server.
 This is an address associated with the loopback adapter of each node.
-If not specified, the controller will look for the first IP on each CIDR (IPv4 and IPv6).
-If the controller cannot infer the first IP of the CIDR, the default values will be set 172.20.0.1 or/and fd00::1.</p>
+If not specified, the controller will take default values.
+The default values will be set 172.20.0.1 or/and fd00::1.</p>
 </td>
 </tr>
 <tr>